CPSC319-2022/Yojana/README.md

 - [CI](https://github.com/CPSC319-2022/Yojana/actions/workflows/CI.yml)
   - **Test:** runs unit tests and generates a coverage report.

-  - **Format:** formats code using Prettier and commits the changes to the PR branch.
+We also use Vercel to create preview deployments of the app for every PR and branch.
 This is triggered when a PR is opened or updated.
-Remember to pull the latest changes from the PR branch before making any changes to your local branch.

-We also use Vercel to create a preview deployments of the app for every PR and branch.
-This is triggered when a PR is opened or updated.
+### Pre-commit Hooks

+We use [Husky](https://typicode.github.io/husky/) and [lint-staged](https://github.com/okonet/lint-staged) to run pre-commit hooks.
+This ensures that our code is formatted correctly before we commit our code.

 ### Code Style